 Parque Arvi is a nature preserve covering more than 39.5 acres located just outside Medellin.
-It is easily reachable as a great option for a day trip from Medellin and as the park is located on a plateau between 2,200 and 2,600 metres above sea level it’s a great cool place to hike.
-There are villages here within the Parque Arvi reserve, an ecological reserve, natural forests and more than 54 kilometres (33 miles) of walking trails.
+It is easily reachable as a great option for a day trip from Medellin and as the park is located on a plateau between 2,200 and 2,600 meters above sea level it’s a great cool place to hike.
+There are villages here within the Parque Arvi reserve, an ecological reserve, natural forests, and more than 54 kilometers (33 miles) of walking trails.
 As Arvi Park is connected to the Medellin metro system, it’s easy to visit Parque Arvi Medellin for a day or longer.

 THIS POST MAY CONTAIN COMPENSATED AND AFFILIATE LINKS MORE INFORMATION IN OUR DISCLAIMER

 Why visit Parque Arvi

 The climate of Medellin is superb.
 European spring-like temperatures mean that it’s a pleasant environment, as the city is located at 1500 meters above sea level.
 However, it’s an enormous city and when you want to escape and spend time in nature, Parque Arvi is a great option.

 It is free to visit Parque Arvi – aside from your travel costs – so when you’re looking for a change of scene from Medellin, hop on the metro system (there are full details later in this article on how to get to Parque Arvi), bring a picnic and spend the day in the park.

 When to Visit Parque Arvi